rogerleecormier/tanstack-portfolio/AUTHENTICATION_FIXES.md

    - Bypasses all production authentication checks

 2. **Production Mode** (rcormier.dev)
-   - Cloudflare Access OTP authentication
+   - Cloudflare Access authentication
-   - Uses `/cdn-cgi/access/login` endpoint
+   - Redirects to `/protected` and lets Cloudflare Access handle the login flow
-   - Handles SSO and OTP flows
+   - Supports Google SSO and OTP email authentication

 ## How It Works